-Yorkville was named after the Town of York, what we now know as Toronto.
-Yorkville was incorporated as a Village in 1853.
-In 1883, Yorkville had the distinction of being the first village annexed by the City of Toronto.
-Despite being part of a big city, Yorkville has always maintained its own identity.
-It had gained notoriety first as a hippie haven in the 1960’s, and then became known as a shopping mecca in the 1980’s and 1990’s.
+Yorkville was incorporated as a Village in 1853 and named after Toronto’s original handle, the Town of York.
+In 1883, Yorkville set itself up as a trend setter when it became the first village to be annexed by the City of Toronto.
+Yorkville has always maintained its own identity and gained the most notoriety as a hippie haven in the 1960s before becoming known as a high-end shopping destination in the 1980s and 1990s.

 Housing and Accommodation

 Yorkville’s gentrified Victorian houses date back to 1870, and have beautiful decorative features, such as ornamental brick patterns, gingerbread gables, cast iron fences, and richly landscaped gardens, with many listed on the Toronto Historical Board’s Inventory of Heritage Properties.

 Yorkville is Toronto’s most cosmopolitan neighbourhood and has wide appeal with domestic homebuyers from within the Greater Toronto Area, as well as buyers from across Canada and around the world.

 JUST LISTED IN YORKVILLE

 Yorkville is an eclectic mix of luxury condominiums, commercial office towers, 5-star hotels, gourmet restaurants, beautiful Victorian homes and luxury stores.
 Yorkville is home to The Mink Mile with stores like Burberry, Prada, Gucci, Louis Vuitton, Hermes, and Chanel.